Ariadne — navigating the labyrinth of traceability

 planned

 Ariadne is designed with tool qualification in mind, supporting the documentation and traceability requirements common in regulated industries.
-Its architecture ensures that new requirement sources, target languages, and platforms can be integrated without affecting the core system.
+Her architecture ensures that new requirement sources, target languages, and platforms can be integrated without affecting the core system.

 Ariadne runs where your data lives — on your infrastructure, under your control.
 Requirements, traces, and source code are sensitive assets.
 They stay within your network.